revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 <details><summary> <b>Hint</b> </summary>
   You can start your function as following: lambda x:

-And then write your statement after the colon (:)
+And, write your statement after the colon (:)

   </details>